What Is a Plumbing Service Plan and How Does It Work?

 - Busy households that rely on consistent plumbing performance and want same-day emergency access

-Conversely, a service plan is likely not worth it if your home is newly built, your plumbing is in excellent shape, and you rarely call a plumber.
-In that case, setting aside $50/month in a dedicated repair fund may be more effective.
-Review our preventive plumbing maintenance guide to learn which tasks you can DIY to further reduce your risk.
+Conversely, a service plan is likely not worth it if your home is newly built (under five years old), your plumbing is in excellent shape, you have a healthy repair fund, and you rarely call a plumber.
+In that case, setting aside $30 to $50/month in a dedicated repair fund may be more effective.
+Review our preventive plumbing maintenance guide to learn which tasks you can DIY to further reduce your risk, or explore our annual plumbing maintenance checklist for a month-by-month schedule.

 7 Questions to Ask Before Signing a Plumbing Service Plan